Having a baby is not a joke.

 Even though your partner works full time, he is still the daddy and has the same responsibility as you.
 Ask for his help when you need it.

-Self-care tip 15: Eat healthy food
+Quick self care tips for moms 15: Eat healthy food

 Good food for a good mood.
 This still stands true for new moms.